You are here

 - Right to object – the right to object to certain types of processing such as direct marketing.

 - Right to object to automated processing, including profiling – the right to not be subject to the legal effects of automated processing or profiling.
 We do not currently engage in any automated processing or profiling of individuals we know reside in the EU.

 How Long We Keep Your Information

-We retain your information after you request such deletion for longer periods for specific purposes to the extent that we are obliged to do so in accordance with applicable laws and regulations and/or as necessary to protect our legal rights or for certain business requirements.
+We may temporarily retain some information after you request deactivation for specific purposes to the extent that we are obliged to do so in accordance with applicable laws and regulations and/or as necessary to protect our legal rights or for certain business requirements.
 For example, when we process your payments, we will retain this data for longer periods of time as required for tax or accounting purposes.
 Some of the specific reasons we would retain some data for longer periods of time include:

 - Security, fraud and abuse prevention – i.e. to protect you, other people, and us from fraud, abuse, and unauthorized access.

 - Financial record-keeping - when you make a payment to us we are often required to retain this information for long period of time for purposes of accounting, dispute resolution and compliance with tax, anti-money laundering, and other financial regulations

 - Complying with legal or regulatory requirements – to meet any applicable law, regulation, legal process or enforceable governmental request, as required to enforce our terms of service, including investigation of potential violations

 - Direct communications with us - if you have directly communicated with us, through a customer support channel, feedback form, or a bug report, we may retain reasonable records of those communications.